-- setting and marking home learning - setting regular home learning tasks e.g. learning spellings and times tables weekly or project based tasks given half-termly or termly - providing home learning books in which to record and complete tasks (dependent upon the age of the child).
+- setting and marking homework - setting regular homework tasks e.g. learning spellings and times tables weekly or project based tasks given half-termly or termly - providing homework books in which to record and complete tasks (dependent upon the age of the child) - providing a weekly homework club in year 6 to support children who need time in school or have experienced difficulties with their homework.